Blessed are those who mourn, for they shall be comforted. - Matthew 5:4 FUNERAL PLANNING AT ST. ATHANSIUS

 Family members are invited to take an active role in planning the funeral liturgy.
 Planning may include selection of readings for the Mass and suggestions for music.
-A planning worksheet, suggestions for music, and options for readings may be found below.
+A planning worksheet, suggestions for music, and options for readings may be found on the top right-hand side of the page.

 Normally, family members or friends place the pall over the casket during the Introductory Rites and present the gifts of bread and wine during the Preparation of the Table and Gifts.
 In addition, family members or friends may serve as lectors.
 St. Athanasius parishioners or staff will serve as altar servers as well as ministers of music and hospitality.